GunnJerkens/gj-redirect/README.md

 ## paths

 This supports both absolute and relative paths in the table.
-It is suggested to use absolute paths.
+It is suggested to use relative paths (/path/to/page/ instead of http://mysite.com/path/to/page).
 Currently the final output tests for the existance of http://, if it does not exist it appends the hostname.
 If it does then it suspects the url to be complete.

 WordPress requires absolute paths for wp_redirect.
 This may have some bugs to work out in the future.